I still remember the first time I hold my paint brush.

 They need the right finish to keep them protected from rust, wear & tear, and other forms of deterioration.

 They need to be treated with a finish that keeps it protected for a long time.

-Powder coating is one of the most popular types of finishes for metal surfaces, especially aluminium.
+Powder coating is one of the most popular types of finishes for metal surfaces, especially aluminum.

 It offers different forms of protection, including moisture resistance and scratch resistance.